Any time Giorgio Armani releases new shades of their now world-famous Eyes to Kill Silk Shadows I get all giggly.

 Madre Perla: Dry/Wet

-It’s hard to capture the radiance of Madre Perla, but you can see the pink and green coming through is this photo.
-It changes with the light and is probably the most ethereal looking shadow/highlighter I own.
+In my opinion it’s hard to capture the radiance of Madre Perla, but you can see the pink and green coming through is this photo.
+Also, it changes with the light and is probably the most ethereal looking shadow/highlighter I own.

 I knew from promo pictures I wanted this shade – it seemed to lean seafoam and blue.